Installation

 brew link qt5

-cmake configuration (from previous code block)
+cmake ... (from previous code block)

 brew unlink qt5